 EUDAMED to submit PSUR?

-One thing you may find interesting is that PSURs for high risk devices need to be submitted via an “electronic system.”
-Articles 86 and 92 do not mention EUDAMED by name, so it is unclear if this will be an electronic system managed through Notified Bodies or entered into EUDAMED.
+One thing you may find interesting is that PSURs for high risk devices need to be submitted via an “electronic system” – aka EUDAMED.
+Articles 86 and 92 do not mention EUDAMED by name.
 However, Article 33, Section 2(f) is perhaps less nebulous and specifies that EUDAMED shall include “the electronic system on vigilance and postmarket surveillance mentioned in Article 92.”
 Thus it is not clear if PSUR reports are part of post market surveillance and will be submitted via EUDAMED.
 There is no certain information on how this will be handled at this time.

 The prospect of submitting PSURs has given some medical device manufacturers heartburn for a few reasons.
 First, if EUDAMED is used, this system is not expected to be accessible to medical device manufacturers until May 2022.
 Second, remember that requirement about including device sales data in Periodic Safety Update Reports?
 That’s causing heart palpitations among manufacturers who wonder how “visible” that data will be.
 It may be that PSUR will only be visible to Competent Authorities and Notified Bodies but this has not yet been defined.

 The PSUR and PMSR are just two examples of many new demands being placed on manufacturers by the new European Medical Device Regulation.
 It can be difficult to make sense of it all but there are two ways we can help.
-If you simply need to get a grip on all of the changes that the MDR will be throwing your way, consider our MDR training class.
-If you already know about the changes and need help updating procedures, coming up with a PSUR template or conducting a gap analysis, consider letting our team assist you with MDR transition.
+If you simply need to get a grip on all requirements in the MDR, consider our MDR training class.
+If you already know about the changes and need help updating procedures, coming up with a PSUR template or conducting a gap analysis, consider letting our team assist you with MDR compliance.